nailsframework/nailsjs/README.md

 # New Features!

   - Reactive DOM.
-Change values in the console and see magic happen.
+Change values in the console and see the magic happen.
   - String interpolation
   - Directives
   - Intelligent DOM Rendering, does not re-render whole DOM but only the parts, which